odstrcilt/quickfit/README.md

 # quickfit
-Fast tool for fitting of kinetic profiles in tokamaks
+Convinient tool for fitting of kinetic profiles in tokamaks